European hip-hop: Greece

-As American hip hop lyrics, as part of the gangsta rap genre, became more widely violent, so did international hip hop lyrics, and Greece was no exception.
+As American hip-hop lyrics, as part of the gangsta rap genre, became more widely violent, so did international hip-hop lyrics, and Greece was no exception.
 Rapping about guns, drugs, violence and sex became the norm.
-Hardcore Greek rap had swept the genre, and commercial hip hop followed suit.
+Hardcore Greek rap had swept the genre, and commercial hip-hop followed suit.

 Commercial hip-hop in Greece has become hugely successful, with acts like Imiskoumbria, Active Member and Goin' Through blazing the trails.
 Imiskoumbria and Terror X Crew both were the first to have their records going gold.
 Goin' Through became a massive success after their last album, La Sagrada Familia, was granted gold status as of 2006.
 Goin' Through has also established Greece's big name hip-hop label, Family, where some other acts are signed.
-The label is a co-venture between the multinational hip hop label Def Jam Recordings and Universal Music Greece, being among the only foreign artists to have such a deal with Def Jam.
+The label is a co-venture between the multinational hip-hop label Def Jam Recordings and Universal Music Greece, being among the only foreign artists to have such a deal with Def Jam.

-Besides the commercial/mainstream scene there is a huge list of underground artists and crews such as: Zontanoi Nekroi, Vita Pis, Ladose, Athens Giants, Psychodrama07, Under Pressure, Belafon, Iratus, Omarkoulis, RNS, Ipoptos, Opikos Stounmbinto (O. Stoumpos), Orthologistes, N.O.E, Mikros Kleftis and many more.
+Besides the commercial/mainstream scene there is a plethora of underground artists and crews such as: Zontanoi Nekroi, Vita Pis, Ladose, Athens Giants, Psychodrama07, Under Pressure, Belafon, Iratus, Omarkoulis, RNS, Ipoptos, Opikos Stounmbinto (O. Stoumpos), Orthologistes, N.O.E, and Mikros Kleftis.

 Italy

-Italian hip hop started in the early 1990s.
-One of the first hip hop crews to catch the attention of the Italian mainstream was Milan's Articolo 31, then and still today produced by Franco Godi, who had written the soundtrack to the animated TV series Signor Rossi in the 1970s.
-The European Music Office's report on Music in Europe claimed that, in general, hip hop from the south of Italy tends to be harder than that from the north.
+Italian hip-hop started in the early 1990s.
+One of the first hip-hop crews to catch the attention of the Italian mainstream was Milan's Articolo 31, then and still today produced by Franco Godi, who had written the soundtrack to the animated TV series Signor Rossi in the 1970s.
+The European Music Office's report on Music in Europe claimed that, in general, hip-hop from the south of Italy tends to be harder than that from the north.
 In the early '80s, hip-hop spread to Italy, alongside Jamaican raggamuffin, especially in centri sociali, alternative centers where several left-wing young people regularly meet.
 The first star, however, was Jovanotti, who used rapping in otherwise traditional Italian pop.
-Some of his tracks were however pure hip hop, e.g. "Il rap" which sampled Public Enemy's Chuck D.
+Some of his tracks were however pure hip-hop, e.g. "Il rap" which sampled Public Enemy's Chuck D.

-Articolo 31 started out as a mainly East Coast rap-inspired hip hop duo, but changed to a more commercial style during their career and eventually evolved into a punk/pop/crossover group.
+Articolo 31 started out as a mainly East Coast rap-inspired hip-hop duo, but changed to a more commercial style during their career and eventually evolved into a punk/pop/crossover group.

 Another important character in Italian hip-hop scene is Dj Gruff.